 2. Take off the thermostat and look at the wiring.

 3. If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is usually blue.

 Do Nest or ecobee Need a C Wire?

-ecobee connects with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
+ecobee connects with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
 So, you’re covered if you don’t have a thermostat C wire.

-Depend on MPC Heating & Cooling for Your Smart Thermostat Installation Needs
+Trust MPC Heating & Cooling for Your Smart Thermostat Installation Needs